Please help Keep Carter County Beautiful by supporting our efforts.

 Keep Carter County Beautiful provides recycle bins for Parks and Recreation Events

-If you attended any of the great Elizabethton Parks and Recreation Events this summer at the Covered Bridge Park, you may have noticed something new.
+If you attended any of the great Elizabethton Parks and Recreation Events at the Covered Bridge Park, you may have noticed something new.
 KCCB volunteers have been handing out free swag and providing conservation information.
 They also have been setting up recycle bins and collecting them afterward.

 Keep in mind the recycle bins are for Aluminum Cans and Plastic bottles.
 You can also place those plastics marked type 1 and 2 in the bins.
-You should not be placing glass, styrofoam cups, trash or food waste in the recycle bins.
+You should not be placing styrofoam cups, trash or food waste in the recycle bins.
 Please help us recycle responsibly.

 Please stop and view this very important video from the Tennessee Clean Act.
 I urge you to act now!